 (See also Overview of Dietary Supplements.)

-Garlic is said to have favorable effects on several cardiac risk factors, including reduction of BP and serum lipid and glucose levels; garlic inhibits platelets in vitro.
+Garlic is said to have favorable effects on several cardiac risk factors, including reduction of blood pressure and serum lipid and glucose levels; garlic inhibits platelets in vitro.
 Garlic is also said to protect against laryngeal, gastric, colorectal, and endometrial cancer and adenomatous colorectal polyps.

-Scientific evidence of either garlic intake or garlic supplement use shows limited or no protection against cancer or regulation of glucose.
-A prospective cohort study evaluating garlic intake in relation to colorectal cancer incidence did not find any protective effect (3).
-Evaluation of garlic supplement and glucose regulation is limited with little to no human placebo-controlled trials.
+A 2015 meta-analysis of 7 studies (513 subjects) has verified efficacy of garlic in lowering fasting glucose (3).
+Other studies are needed to assess impact on hemoglobin A1C.
+Scientific evidence of either garlic intake or garlic supplement use shows limited or no protection against cancer.
+A 2016 systematic review and meta-analysis evaluating garlic intake in relation to colorectal cancer incidence did not find any protective effect (4).

 Most of these studies lack the specific details with regard to the supplement and/or concentration of active ingredients in the supplement, which may account for the variable results.

 Ried K: Garlic lowers blood pressure in hypertensive individuals, regulates serum cholesterol, and stimulates immunity: an updated meta-analysis and review.
 J Nutr 146(2):389S-396S, 2016. doi: 10.3945/jn.114.202192.

 Ried K, Toben C, Fakler P: Effect of garlic on serum lipids: an updated meta-analysis.
 Nutr Rev 71(5):282-299, 2013. doi: 10.1111/nure.12012.